rust-lang/rfcs/text/0000-stable-wakers.md

 This RFC is entirely implementation-oriented, as the only visible change to the average user would be the ability to pass `core::task::Waker` over the FFI safely.

-One of the proposed solution would introduce a small, but existing API break in `RawWakerVTable::new`.
-This RFC is _not_ in favour of making this API-break (not even by edition 2024), but mentions it for as I wouldn't consider it complete otherwise.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation